 - A primary location for the education of future physicians, scientists and nutritionists in patient-oriented research

-Nurses at the General Clinical Research Unit (GCRU) are trained to make complex research observations and take precise specimen collections.
+Nurses at the General Clinical Research Unit (GCRU) are trained to make complex research observations and take precise specimen collections (i.e. Insulin Clamp).
 These skilled clinicians are able to participate in groundbreaking research, while ensuring patients receive compassionate, quality patient care.
-Our team also includes a certified medical assistant to assist in research methodologies.
+The team also includes a certified medical assistant to assist in research methodologies.

-With an average of 15 years of experience, our nurses are skilled in:
+With an average of 30 years of experience, GCRU nurses are certified in Chemotherapy, Bone Densitometry and skilled in the following:

 Dental Clinical Research Outpatient Facility TOP